inovex/pgbouncer-vault-sidecar/README.md

 ## Limitations

-Consul template renews the Vault token that it initially obtained by Vault.
+- Consul template renews the Vault token that it initially obtained by Vault.
 If `maxTTL` is configured on that token or Vault is unavailable for a longer time, then consul template will not attempt to obtain a new token.
 Use a liveness probe to reduce the risk.

-There is currently no good way to [run a sidecar in jobs](https://github.com/kubernetes/kubernetes/issues/25908).
+- There is currently no good way to [run a sidecar in jobs](https://github.com/kubernetes/kubernetes/issues/25908).
+- The sidecar supports a single database.
+If you need multiple databases, run multiple sidecars and ensure that the ports are and colliding.

 ## Build instructions